rcarver/config/doc/PATTERNS.md

       end
     end

-The cal API has one method, plus helpers.
+The call API has one method, plus helpers.

   * `add` Pass the class of a pattern and receive a block with an instance of the class.